Beyond Black-Box Advice: Learning-Augmented Algorithms for MDPs with Q-Value Predictions: The Projection Pursuit Policy ( )

 \subsection{Grey-Box Setting}

 In the grey-box setting, along with the suggested action $\widetilde{u}$, the value-based untrusted policy $\widetilde{\pi}$ also provides an estimate of the {Q}-value function $\widetilde{Q}$ that indicates the long-term cost impact of an action.
 To utilize such additional information informed by $\widetilde{Q}_t$ at each time $t\in [\nt]$, we propose a novel algorithm that dynamically adjusts the budget $R_t$ to further improve the consistency and robustness tradeoff.
 More concretely, let us consider the Temporal-Difference (TD) error $\smash{\mathsf{TD}_t = c_{t-1} + \mathbb{P}_{t-1} \widetilde{V}_{t} -\widetilde{Q}_{t-1}}$.
-Intuitively, if a non-zero TD-error is observed, the budget $R_t$ needs to be decreased so as to minimize the impact of the learning error.
+Intuitively, if positive TD error accumulates, the budget $R_t$ should decrease to limit the impact of the learning error.
 However, the exact TD-error is difficult to compute in practice, since it requires complete knowledge of the transition kernels $(P_t:t\in [\nt])$.
 To address this challenge, we use the following estimated TD-error based on previous trajectories: